 A method that may be available to you is groups or organizations that offer classes or get-togethers to help train more advanced mental stimulation techniques.
-These are great for any dog, but are extremely beneficial for high energy dogs that need extra activities to wear them out.
+These are great for any dog but are extremely beneficial for high-energy dogs that need extra activities to wear them out.

-Agility classes, scent detection, lure coursing and flyball are all great ways for your dog to stay active and social.
+Agility classes, scent detection, lure coursing and flyball is all great ways for your dog to stay active and social.
 These options are less frequent than the other methods mentioned, usually weekly or bi-weekly, but they are perfect for anyone looking for extra-curricular activities for their dog.

 See what is available near you, or try to make your own.
-Obstacle courses can be made in your backyard using scrap wood, old tires, hula hoops or other common items.
+Obstacle courses can be made in your backyard using scrap wood, old tires, hula hoops, or other common items.

-Scent detection can be accomplished using essential oils or strong smelling food.
+Scent detection can be accomplished using essential oils or strong-smelling food.
 Scent detection works best with particular vocal or hand commands and can be easily converted into a more advanced game.